mdu42/gimme-aws-creds/lambda/README.md

 ### Environmental Variables
 To run the lambda, you'll need to pass in two environment variables:
-- `OKTA_API_KEY` A read-only Okta API key that will be used for the User and Apps APIs
 - `OKTA_ORG_URL` The Okta domain URL to use for API calls (e.g. https://example.okta.com)

 ### OAuth Token Authorizer